AsunaPahlo/armada-web/README.md

 ## Exposing to the Internet

-To connect game clients from outside your local network, you'll need to expose the server.
+To connect game clients and also access the dashboard from outside your local network, you'll need to expose the server.
 Some options:

 - **Reverse Proxy** — Use nginx or Caddy with SSL (recommended)
 - **Cloudflare Tunnel** — Free, secure tunnel without port forwarding